gloveboxes/AltairEverywhere/docs/docs/en/40-deploy-with-docker/17-start-container.md

 ## Altair 8800 Advanced Modes

-The Altair 8800 emulator can also run in advanced mode, you can:
+The Altair 8800 emulator also has several advanced modes that you can enable to customize the Altair emulator.
+These include:

 1. Set the time zone.
 1. Connect to an MQTT broker to publish the Altair address and data bus information.